Dilipmali2512/Dilipmali2512/README.md

 👋 Hello, I'm Dilip Solanki!

-🎓 I'm studying information technology and love using technology to solve real-world problems.
-I've learned a lot about computer science through my studies.
+🎓 🎓 I’ve completed my degree in Information Technology and now work as a Full Stack Developer at WeHear Innovations Pvt Ltd. I’m passionate about using technology to solve real-world problems and build meaningful digital solutions.
+My journey in IT has helped me develop a strong understanding of computer science fundamentals and hands-on experience with modern development tools and frameworks.

 💻I have experience with several modern technologies including the MERN Stack (MongoDB, Express.js, React.js, Node.js), Next.js, Redux, MUI, and Web Bluetooth API.
 I’ve also worked with Python and IoT-based integrations, which help me build smart and connected solutions.
-My skills allow me to handle both frontend and backend development — from crafting intuitive user interfaces to implementing robust APIs and device communication layers.
+My skills allow me to handle both frontend and backend development from crafting intuitive user interfaces to implementing robust APIs and device communication layers.

 🚀 I enjoy turning ideas into reality and have worked on projects using MERN Stack.